AmanPrakash09/PokeDex-Master/draftQueries.md

 GROUP BY c.Address;
 ```

-7. **Get the email and name of users who joined after a specific date:**
+7. **Get email and name of users who joined after a specific date:**

 ```sql
 SELECT Email, Name